adrwxyz/classic.adrw.xyz/_posts/2014-09-29-stockslate.md

 categories: project
 layout: "project"
 tags:
+- machine-learning
-- bloomberg
+- bloomberg-api
 - hacking
-- machine-learning
-- video
+- video-production
-- api
+- pitch
 image: /assets/article_images/2014-09-30-launchpad-meets-hack-north-3-hypotheses-tested-hacking/stock-slate-demo-retail-c.jpg
 excerpt: StockSlate let investors choose stocks from Bloomberg data and then see how their portfolios would be judged by successful investors like Warren Buffet.
 seo-title: StockSlate - How we brought Warren Buffet to Hack the North